dgaydukov/cert-aws/files/sa.md

 * automatic backup - snapshots takes by RDS daily, retained for limited period (by default 7 days)
 * db snapshot - taken by user

-multi-AZ deployment:
+multi-AZ (failover):
 * primary - you main db that performs read/write
 * standby - replica db that has most recent updates from primary.
 You can't use it for reads, the only purpose is failover - when primary fails, your standby becomes primary, so you won't even notice failure.
 Replication is synchronous.

+Read replica (replica db only for reading):
-If you want to write to master and read from replica, RDS provide `read replica`.
+Use it if you want to write to master and read from replica.
 Read Replica implemented using db (mysql or other) native asynchronous replication, that's why lag can occur, comparing with multi-AZ replication where writes are concurrent.
 You can also modify read replica to execute DDL (Data Definition Language) SQL queries.

 Enhanced monitoring - allows you to view all metrics with 1 sec granularity